theguyindark/password-scoring-ML/README.md

 Password Strength Scoring: Machine Learning Approach This repository contains a Google Colab notebook (Password_Scoring.ipynb) that implements a machine learning solution for classifying the strength of passwords.
 The project explores various feature engineering techniques, feature selection methods, and machine learning models (Random Forest, SVM, Logistic Regression, and CNN) to accurately predict whether a given password is weak, medium, or strong.

-Table of Contents
 Project Overview

-Dataset

-Installation and Setup

-Feature Engineering

-Feature Selection

-Models Trained

-Evaluation Metrics

-Results

-How to Run the Notebook

-Contributing

-License

-Project Overview
 The goal of this project is to develop a robust system for password strength classification.
 This is crucial for enhancing cybersecurity by providing real-time feedback on password quality and identifying potential vulnerabilities.
 The notebook covers:

-Data Loading and Preprocessing: Handling a large dataset of passwords and their pre-assigned strengths.
+1. Data Loading and Preprocessing: Handling a large dataset of passwords and their pre-assigned strengths.

-Feature Engineering: Creating insightful features from raw passwords such as length, character types (digits, uppercase, lowercase, special characters), character variety, entropy, and pattern detection.
+2. Feature Engineering: Creating insightful features from raw passwords such as length, character types (digits, uppercase, lowercase, special characters), character variety, entropy, and pattern detection.

-Feature Selection: Utilizing various methods like Mutual Information, Correlation Matrix, SelectKBest (ANOVA F-value), and Recursive Feature Elimination (RFE) to identify the most impactful features for classification.
+3. Feature Selection: Utilizing various methods like Mutual Information, Correlation Matrix, SelectKBest (ANOVA F-value), and Recursive Feature Elimination (RFE) to identify the most impactful features for classification.

-Model Training: Implementing and training different machine learning models, including:
+4. Model Training: Implementing and training different machine learning models, including:

-Random Forest Classifier
+- Random Forest Classifier

-Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-Logistic Regression
+- Logistic Regression

-Convolutional Neural Network (CNN)
+- Convolutional Neural Network (CNN)

-Model Evaluation: Assessing model performance using standard metrics like accuracy, precision, recall, F1-score, confusion matrices, ROC curves, and Precision-Recall curves.
+5. Model Evaluation: Assessing model performance using standard metrics like accuracy, precision, recall, F1-score, confusion matrices, ROC curves, and Precision-Recall curves.

-Hyperparameter Tuning: Employing techniques like GridSearchCV and RandomizedSearchCV (with SMOTE for imbalance handling) to optimize model parameters.
+6. Hyperparameter Tuning: Employing techniques like GridSearchCV and RandomizedSearchCV (with SMOTE for imbalance handling) to optimize model parameters.

 Dataset
 The dataset used for this project is sourced from Kaggle: